 With support from our local Councillor, Lance Hewlett, the Mayor, Karen Williams and Redland City Councillors listened.
 The rescue package put together by SEQ Catchments’, with Federal funds and assistance from Wetland Care Australia sealed the deal.
 A team of contractors spent six weeks shifting sand, setting trees upright and reinstating beach access while Coastcarers planted over six and a half thousand trees, grasses and shrubs.
 The work continues today.

 The images below show Coastcare’s restoration of Norfolk Beach (as at November 2016) compared to the damage after Oswald hit our shores.
-Use the image slider to compare the before and after shots.
+Slide the arrows left or right to compare the before and after shots.